 When I re-read the title of this piece, I thought to myself: “That sounds like a pretty good description of Hell.”
 But trust me, I actually meant for the title to describe something potentially good.

 What does a never-ending meeting look like?
 I think we’re getting a sense of it from some of the new AI-powered features that collaboration vendors are starting to add to their meetings software.
-The most recent example comes from cloud video provider Blue Jeans, which earlier this month announced a platform called Smart Meetings, whose features start with automatic transcription, off of which it builds such capabilities as:
+One example comes from cloud video provider Blue Jeans, which offers a platform called Smart Meetings, whose features start with automatic transcription, off of which it builds such capabilities as:

 - In-line action items that can be tagged with assigned task owners and alerts, to increase the potential for effective follow-up